OSSOS/ossos.github.io/biases_faq.md

 We simulated the orbits of a uniform spread of tens of thousands of distant TNOs.
 We tested which ones would be visible to our survey.
 The simulation showed that there are areas of the sky, like the dense star fields of the Galaxy, where certain orientations of TNO orbits become very hard to discover.
 We find that the clustering effect that has been attributed to a planet could easily result from a combination of seasonal weather (the TNOs are all discovered in limited ground based observing projects) and where in the sky it is easier to discover distant TNOs.

 1. **So… is there a planet?**
+OSSOS can not prove, or rule out, the existence of the hypothesized “Planet 9” (a planet more than 10 times the mass of Earth and on an orbit that extends beyond 500 astronomical units).
 The idea of a dwarf planet, maybe as big as Mars, is still entirely possible.
-OSSOS can not prove, or rule out, the existence of the hypothesized “Planet 9” (a planet more than 10 times the mass of Earth and on an orbit that extends beyond 500 astronomical units).
-The OSSOS discoveries and observational simulations using our extremely well-calibrated survey substantially weaken the evidence that has been used to justify the need for an additional planet in our solar system.
+The OSSOS discoveries and observational simulations (using our extremely well-calibrated survey) substantially weaken the evidence that has been used to justify the need for an additional very massive planet in our solar system.

 ### For additional information please contact: